EZdrinking

 Shake all the ingredients with ice and strain into a double Old-Fashioned glass with fresh ice.

-The Improved (Texas) Whiksey Cocktail
+The Improved (Texas) Whiskey Cocktail

 In the 1830s Huston, was no backwater town, so while Texans are known for being hard working and free spirited, they are certainly not barbarians.
 One could have walked into a fancy hotel bar and found an array of spirits such as cognac, gin, rums from Jamaica and Cuba, and whiskeys from Tennessee, Kentucky, Maryland, Ireland, and Scotland.
 In addition, wines such as claret, port, madeira, hock, burgundy, sherry, and champagne were available from several merchants in the city.
 Given this wide variety of regional and imported beverages an Improved Whiskey Cocktail would have been great option for a m1ore sophisticated drink.